aquadrizzt/QDMULTI/README.md

       kit_name = ~kitname~ //the internal name for your kit (e.g. QDMAGUS) kit_clab = ~kitclab~ //the internal name of your kit's clab file, without the .2da extension base_class = ~X~ // this can take 6 values: [F]ighter, [P]riest, [D]ruid, [R]anger, [M]age, [T]hief
-      mc_dir = ~your/file/structure~ // the directory containing the three files, as noted above
 END
 </pre>